iportilla/kiro/README.md

 Inside your repo, you’ll add your logic here:

 ```
-sentiment/
+code/
- └── pipeline.py     # your Kiro + OpenAI refactored code
+ └── pipeline.py     # your OpenAI refactored code
 ```

-In streamlit_app.py, you’ll see a placeholder:
+In app.py, you’ll see a placeholder:

 ```
 # result = run_sentiment_pipeline(review_text)